Brighton and Hove Psychotherapy

 There is something wonderful about relating to the diversity in others and yet a longing remains to find places and people with whom we feel accepted and ‘at home’, through similarities in cultural background, profession, age, gender, sexuality, lifestyle and worldview.

 Having lived in different countries, my inclination has been to absorb the culture I lived in, thereby loosing a sense of connection to my cultural roots in order to belong and ‘fit in’.
 For those living in a different culture, it can leave us feeling that something has been lost, and that we no longer know who we are.
-Whilst I still believe that it is important to integrate into the culture we live in, my experience is that it is equally important to stay true to who you are and seek those who are positively affirming of you.
+Whilst I still believe that it is important to integrate into the culture we live in, my experience is that it is equally important to stay true to who you are and seek those who are positively affirming of aspects of our culture which we do not wish to loose.

 Coming from South America, I have experienced my culture at times as oppressive, violent, backward, etc. and embraced the positive aspects of immigration.
 Yet, I have also deeply missed the familiar and positive aspects of my cultural and childhood home, such as speaking my first language, the natural environment, food, literature, etc.

-Psychotherapy can be used as a process of understanding of where we come from and who we are now; an integration of cultures and the unique blend that we have ultimately become.
+Psychotherapy with a therapist who is culturally informed can help us to understand where we come from and who we are now; an integration of cultures and the unique blend that we have become.

 Sam Jahara is a Transactional Analysis Psychotherapist and co-founder of Brighton and Hove Psychotherapy.
-She enjoys working with individuals and couples from diverse cultural backgrounds and those wanting to explore issues around identity and belonging.
+She works with individuals and couples from diverse cultural backgrounds and those wanting to explore issues around identity and belonging.

 Face to Face and Online Therapy Help Available Now